genialis/resolwe/docs/api.rst

   and date fields.
 * ``in`` creates an ES boolean query with all values passed as a should match.
 For GET requests, multiple values should be comma-separated.
+* ``exact`` creates an ES query on the ``raw`` subfield of the given field, requiring the value to match exactly with the raw value that was supplied during indexing.

 Limiting fields in responses
 ============================